wezm/read-rust/content/index.md

 ## Sections

-New posts are added to one or more sections.
+New posts are added to one or more sections of the following sections:

 * [All Posts](/all/)
 * [Crates](/crates/) — notable new crates or updates.